jesse99/score/README.md

 score's goals include:
 * It should be flexible enough to simulate pretty much any sort of discrete event simulation.
 * It should be efficient and take advantage of multiple cores.
-Currently all components that have a scheduled event at the same time process the event in parallel.
+Currently all components that have a scheduled event at the same time process the events in parallel.
 It should also be possible to leverage effectors to do speculative parallel execution.
 * Side effects should be carefully controlled, In particular the *only* way for a component to affect another component should be via an event.